 Seniority

 The seniority of the mentor was a key factor influencing student’s experience of the benefits of the mentoring programme.
-The medical students on their O&G placement were assigned mentors of differing levels of seniority, from Foundation Year 1 doctor level to Specialist registrar level, ST7 level.
+The medical students on their O&G placement were assigned mentors of differing levels of seniority, from Foundation Year 1 doctor level to Specialist Registrar level, ST7 level.
 Those placed with more senior mentors had perceived benefits such as more experiences and learning related to the O&G specialty and their mentors were perhaps more equipped to offer careers advice to those interested in the specialty.
-In comparison, those with more junior doctors had more experiences related to the expectations and jobs of a Foundation Year doctor or senior house officer.
+In comparison, mentees paired with more junior doctors had more experiences related to the expectations and jobs of a Foundation Year doctor or senior house officer.

 Students who were mentored by more junior members of the team, such as foundation year doctors, recognised the mentoring programme as a “conduit between a medical student and a junior doctor”.
 One student emphasised how this mentoring programme was helpful for medical examinations, which is now more orientated towards requirements of a junior doctor “on-the job”, which is a skill set that is more difficult to formally ‘teach’.
 As one student said: